-Fill flash photography is one of the simplest ways you can dramatically improve both indoor and outdoor photos when you have strong back lighting.
+So you want to learn a little about fill flash photography.
+It's is one of the simplest ways you can dramatically improve both indoor and outdoor photos where the lighting isn't iluminating your subject properly.

 Your camera's automatic exposure system does what it can to give you a good overall exposure but it may do too good of a job exposing for the background or back lighting and leave your subject with dark shadows or not enough light on their face.

-Look at the two photos of my dog watching me raise my camera to my eye.
+Look at the two photos of my dog watching me raise the camera to my eye.
 The light was streaming through a window into my office from behind her.
-In the photograph on the left,there are very few details in the shadow areas that are facing toward the camera.
+In the photograph on the left, there are very few details in the shadow areas that are facing toward the camera.

-I turned on my external flash on the photo on the right.
+I turned on my external flash (Canon Speedlite 580EX) on the photo on the right.
 Look at the huge difference in her eyes and her coat.
 The lighting equipment can be as simple as the built-in flash or a more powerful, shoe-mounted flash attached to the top of your camera.

 This is especially true with most built-in flashes because they have a very limited output.
-Professional flash units like the Canon 580-ex or my Quantum td5 have plenty of light output to provide fill even with bright sunshine.
+Professional flash units like my Canon 580ex or Quantum td5 have plenty of light output to provide enough fill when shooting with bright sunshine.

 Here's a good video on YouTube by Michael Andrews which does a good job of explaining and comparing without fill in and with fill flash photography: